Legal and Contact Information

 We can give some indications for checking whether such mails are from us:

 - Our mails are all properly formatted, written with decent language etc.; the style is very different from what spammers typically use.
 (Fortunately, spammers normally invest very little time into optimizing such mails; they are mostly targeting easy victims, who do not critically check what to accept.)

 - Of course, RP Photonics is never sending out mails concerning items which are totally unrelated to its business.
 However, some abuse also happens in the context of photonics.

-- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, are always digitally signed; the signature can be validated by your e-mail program and then confirms that a mail is really from Dr. Paschotta.
+- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, (but not our newsletter mailings) are always digitally signed; the signature can be validated by your e-mail program and then confirms that a mail is really from Dr. Paschotta.

 - RP Photonics may occasionally ask you to click on a link in our domain (rp-photonics.com), e.g. to view one of our web pages such as an encyclopedia or blog article, but not on dubious other domains.

 - Since 10/2017, we are using so-called SPF records, with which mail providers can verify that a mail really comes from our domain.
 If your provider uses that technique, you don't receive such forged mails.
 Unfortunately, most e-mail providers do not check such records since most sender domains are not (yet) using them.